 The Town of Kentville is located on the Cornwallis River about eight miles upstream from its mouth in central Nova Scotia.
 This historic town was settled by New England Planters in the 1760’s after the expulsion of the Acadians.

 Originally called Horton’s Corner, it was renamed in 1826, in honour of His Royal Highness, the Duke of Kent (Queen Victoria’s father), who had stayed in the village while on a hunting trip to the area in 1794.

 We’re located in the former Via Station building at 66 Station Lane.

 Visit us today to explore our collection of historic photographs and artifacts from Kentville, the Dominion Atlantic Railway, and more.

-We’re now selling our 2023 calendar: “Glimpses of the Dominion Atlantic Railway” for $15.00 each!
+It’s not too late to grab a copy of our 2023 calendar: “Glimpses of the Dominion Atlantic Railway” — now $5.00 each!
 They feature old photographs and historical trivia about the Dominion Atlantic Railway (DAR) since its incorporation.
 All proceeds go toward supporting the Society’s operations.
 Stop by the Heritage Centre or email us today to get yours!